mia-sv/petfinder-cli/README.md

 1. Create an account on Petfinder and generate an API key and secret and put them in `.env`.
 2. Install all of the pip requirements in `requirements.txt`.
 3. Run `python project.py` in your terminal.

+### Project Structure
+- The `menu` package consists of all the files that implement the necessary functionalities for the program's features: `finder.py`, `favourites.py` and `configure.py`, called by the project.py file.
+- The `test` package contains `pytest` test files for all of the functionalities in `menu` package.
+These files are called in the `test_project.py` file and have the same names as their counterparts in the `menu` package.
+- The `common.py` file gathers all of the functions and constants which are shared through multiple files.